mamewotoko/podplayer/README.md

 How to run UI test using Robotium
 ---------------------------------
-1. connect android device or start android emulator
+1. Connect android device or start android emulator
-2. start testing
+2. Start testing

     ```
     ./gradlew spoon
     ```
-3. test report is created as ` app/build/spoon/debug/index.html `
+3. A test report is created as ` app/build/spoon/debug/index.html `

 TODO
 ----